summerdawn-ai/mcpify/README.md

 # Mcpify

-**A zero-code MCP (Model Context Protocol) proxy for REST APIs**
+Mcpify is a zero-code MCP (Model Context Protocol) proxy that exposes an existing REST API as an MCP server.

+## Overview

 Mcpify enables you to expose REST APIs as MCP tools without writing any code.
-Simply configure your API endpoints in JSON, and Mcpify handles all the protocol translation between MCP clients and your REST services.
+Simply configure your API endpoint mappings in JSON, and Mcpify translates requests between MCP clients and your REST service.

-## Overview

-### What is Mcpify?

-Mcpify is a configurable proxy that sits between MCP clients (like Claude Desktop, VS Code with MCP extensions, or other AI assistants) and REST APIs.
-It translates MCP tool calls into REST API requests and responses back into MCP format, all without requiring any code changes to your existing APIs.

 ### Key Benefits

 - **Zero Code Required**: Define tools entirely through JSON configuration
 - **No API Changes**: Works with existing REST APIs without modifications
+- **Standards-Based**: Implements MCP protocol and JSON-RPC 2.0 including MCP Authorization
+- **Multiple Transports**: Supports both HTTP and stdio communication
 - **Flexible Architecture**: Use as a library, ASP.NET Core middleware, or standalone server
-- **Standards-Based**: Implements MCP protocol and JSON-RPC 2.0
+- **Cross-Platform**: Runs on Windows, Linux, and macOS
 - **Easy Integration**: Simple configuration for common scenarios
+- **Open Source**: Fully open source under the MIT License

 ### Use Cases